AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/qualtrics-modules.md

     </tbody>
    </table>

-1. Click **Continue** to create the connection and go back to the module.
+1. Click **[!UICONTROL Continue]** to create the connection and go back to the module.

 ## Qualtrics modules and their fields

-The following modules are available for the Qualtrics connector:
+The following modules are available for the [!DNL Qualtrics] connector:

 * Watch New Survey Response
 * Create a Directory Contact